It’s essential to be aware of the cost of an extension if you’re thinking about building on to your home rather than moving to a new house altogether.

 It pays, therefore, to keep neighbours on board with your project, discussing plans and being considerate about any concerns they have.

+This will instantly save you spending on planning fees and costs.
 While it is a false economy not to invest in design, some designers know how to keep down costs, while others only produce very complicated, if beautiful, plans that are very expensive to build.
 For a simple, low-cost build, find an architect, architectural technician, chartered surveyor or structural engineer who will produce planning and Building Regulations drawings for a fixed, all-in price.
 Look for a track record in designing low-cost projects.

 There are plenty of cowboy builders (as in any trade) and they may vastly underestimate costs — through incompetence or, possibly, deliberately to secure a job.
 They may then ask for more money for changes or extras.
 They could even demand some or all of the money up front, leaving you with no comeback if they fail to complete the work to satisfactorily.